 program provides benefits based on a proportional

-calculation of 36 months of duty for up to four academic years' of annual
+calculation of 36 months of duty for up to four academic years' worth of annual

-There are also provisions for a monthly housing allowance equal to E-5 basic
+There are also provisions for a monthly housing allowance equal to the E-5 basic

 allowance for housing with dependents (based on college ZIP code) and a yearly